waquraishi/waquraishi.github.io2/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd wanna listen to my silly rants and raves
+subtitle: Why do you wanna listen to my silly rants and raves
 ---

 My name is Inigo Montoya.
 I have the following qualities: